Ian is a writer from the mountains of Colorado, He has been writing since he was a toddler and his passion has not since faded at 30.

-The fires crackled warm, the ale splashed about without regret for the plenty was known.
+The fires crackled warmly; the ale splashed about without regret for that plenty was about.
 The children ran about the tables as warriors, farmers, and townsfolk alike came together to celebrate yet another full cycle of the moon without unnatural death.
-The atmosphere of the Great Hall was one of gratitude and appreciative bounty.
-A group of young boys racing around the hall came zipping about the Kings table, to which the man barked, playfully.
-None the less, the sound spooked the young children causing some to speed up and one to trip on the cloak of an old man.
+The atmosphere of the Great Hall was one of gratitude and generous bounty.
+A group of young boys racing around the hall came zipping about the King's table, to which the man barked playfully.
+None the less, the sound spooked the young children causing some to speed up and one to trip on the cloak of an older man.

 "Tales of TanCred have spread far and wide, as you all already know."
 The storyteller began, "It is said that many of his feats are but a myth.
 This one is true, for I witnessed it from horseback on the front.
 Sitting next to the General himself, in the formation known as..."

-When the army of 2,000 men reached the plains, the could see the force of rebels camped on the outskirts of a pine forest.
-Most of the tension of over-hyping the strength of their force came to an end when the 1,000 man force consisted of primarily peasant forces with no artillery of any sort came into view.
-In response, the dual shield wall formation was abandoned and the men were given a wider berth to fill more space for the archers to shoot behind.
+When the army of 2,000 men reached the plains, they could see the force of rebels camped on the outskirts of a pine forest.
+Most of the tension of over-hyping the strength of their power came to an end when the 1,000 main force consisted of primarily peasant forces with no artillery of any sort came into view.
+In response, the dual shield wall formation was abandoned, and the men were given a wider berth to fill more space for the archers to shoot behind.

 "Ahhhh!" the men shouted out in laughter.
-Smacking one another on the back, some smacking their shields in appreciation of humor at such a time, and still, others focused on battle.
-Staring down the fields ahead, picturing themselves in glorious combat.
+Smacking one another on the back, some hitting their shields in appreciation of humor at such a time, and still, others focused on battle and staring down the fields ahead, picturing themselves in glorious combat.
 What moves they would use to cut this man's head off, followed by a lotus over water to slash this other man's buckler.
 And so forth, the dance of battle rang off in their heads.

-"Today," TanCred continued, " Let's move slow, our might is apparent.
-Let the archers do their work and rain arrow amongst their ranks.
-Ax-men and Mercs, addressing the groups of hired swords, move into the forests.
+"Today," Tancred continued, " Let's move slow, our might is apparent.
+Let the archers do their work and rain arrows amongst their ranks.
+Ax-men and Mercs,' addressing the groups of hired swords,' move into the forests.
 Keep them out of the trees and away from our flanks.
-Spears, maintain a line and do not.
+Spears, maintain a line, and do not.
 I repeat, do not engage the enemy unless they charge you!
 Archers, prepare yourselves.
 If your arm is not sore tomorrow, you should have shot more arrows!
 Calvary on me, form..."
 "THE HAMMER!" the men called out in unison.